1. All of our family members have had immense problems and difficulty in obtaining meaningful and humanitarian care.

 4. Some medical institutions and physicians continually try to force acceptance of treatments we have either tried or reject.
-These include invasive procedures and implants, psychological and addiction counseling, and low-dose opioid or non-opioid medications.
+These include invasive procedures and implants, psychological and addiction counseling, and non-opioid medications.

 5.There is a severe lack of internal medicine practitioners and other physicians who will provide the integrated and comprehensive treatments our family members require.
-The vast majority of physicians who are “Pain Specialists” are anesthesiologists or physical medicine and rehabilitation doctors who only offer invasive “interventions” or non-medical remedies.
+The vast majority of physicians who are “Pain Specialists” are anesthesiologists or physical medicine and rehabilitation doctors who only offer invasive “interventions.”

-6. Physician’s aren’t adequately trained in the genetic differences of the Cytochrome P450 metabolic pathways and how this affects medication dose and absorption in most commonly used analgesics.
+6. Physician’s aren’t adequately trained in the genetic differences of the Cytochrome P450 metabolic pathways and how this affects medication dose and absorption in most commonly used analgesics, and many other types of commonly used medications..
 Most of our family members have unique genetic anomalies in this metabolic pathway, along with their painful and rare disorders.
 This makes standardized dosing of many medications obsolete for them.
-Many have been labeled as therapeutic failures in the past, before this anomaly in genetics was discovered.
+Many have been labeled as medication “therapeutic failures” in the past, before this anomaly in genetics was discovered.

 7. Hospital and ER staff do not adequately understand the unique medical and genetic metabolic differences our family members have and often attempt to discontinue of change medications prescribed by qualified pain physicians upon admission.
 This often causes undue suffering and increased pain compounding and increasing medical complications.
 Our family members often experience extreme bias, and medications are often blamed for their symptoms, and medical emergencies can be over-looked.